fp-cybrilla/fp-cybrilla.github.io/content/upcoming/beta/aadhaar-as-poa.md

 	}
 }
 ```
-Use the `code` to programatically read the error on a given field.
+Use the `code` to programmatically read the error on a given field.
 The `reason` is a textual representation of the error which would indicate why the rejection happened.
 You can use this to configure your investor facing messages accordingly.
 We suggest you to not hard code the `reason` values in your code as they might change as we keep fine tuning our error messages.

 These are some of the `reason`s for your reference (not an exhaustive list): `DRIVING LICENSE VALIDITY PERIOD EXPIRED`, `PROOF OF IDENTITY NOT LEGIBLE`, `DOB MISMATCH BETWEEN PAN AND POA`, `SIGNATURE UNCLEAR`, `VIDEO VOICE NOT AUDIBLE`